YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter8.md

 - [[Configurable]] : true/false, by default true, which indicates the property can be removed by `delete`, the property's attributes can be changed, or the property can be changed into accessor property.

-- [[Enumerable]] : true/false, by default true, which indicates the property can be iterated by the `for-in` loop.
+- [[Enumerable]] : true/false, by default true, which indicates the property can be iterated by the `for-in` loop when accessing the object where these properites are belonging to.

 - [[Writable]] : true/false, by default true, property's value can be changed.